nicolasOvejero/react-keyboard-event-handler/README.md

 **PLEASE NOTE: This project is a fork of [this project](https://github.com/linsight/react-keyboard-event-handler) by the same name.
 This fork only fixes the peer dependency/React versioning issues.
 We do not take any credit whatsoever for any of the code, all of the credit goes to the original creator, [linsight](https://github.com/linsight)**

+You can install this fork with: `yarn add @infinium/react-keyboard-event-handler`

+---

 A React component for handling keyboard events (keyup, keydown and keypress<sup>\*</sup>).

 ## Main features